demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 Configure the *NotificationEmailHTMLList* input if you want to use custom HTML templates for notifications about users that were provisioned successfully in the different applications.

 ### Integrations

 - Workday IAM integration [(see the documentation)](https://xsoar.pan.dev/docs/reference/integrations/workday-iam).

- > <i>Note:</i> Before running the Workday integration, ensure that you have added the fields in Workday as instructed in [Before You Start](#before-you-start).
+ > <i>Note:</i> Before running the Workday integration, ensure that you have added the fields in Workday as instructed in <a href="#before-you-start">Before You Start</a>.
 - IAM-compatible integrations.
-These integrations support execution of the generic ILM management operations.
+The following are examples of integrations support execution of the generic ILM management operations.
     - Active Directory - [(see the documentation)](https://xsoar.pan.dev/docs/reference/integrations/active-directory-query-v2)
     - Okta - [(see the documentation)](https://xsoar.pan.dev/docs/reference/integrations/okta-iam)
     - ServiceNow - [(see the documentation)](https://xsoar.pan.dev/docs/reference/integrations/service-now-iam)